-Mrs R Bennett (Lead Teacher for KS4)
+Mrs R Bennett – Teacher of RE

-Miss L Izzard
+Miss L Izzard – Teacher of RE

 Religious Education at Corpus Christi Catholic College is taught according to the requirements of the Curriculum Directory for Catholic Schools.